 Public ESG and sustainability reporting is becoming more broadly expected by investors, shareholders and other third parties, while other investors, shareholders and third parties consider companies' focus on such efforts to be a distraction.
 Certain organizations that provide corporate governance and other corporate risk information to investors and shareholders have developed, and others may in the future develop, scores and ratings to evaluate companies and investment funds based upon ESG or "sustainability" metrics.
 Many investment funds focus on positive ESG business practices and sustainability scores when making investments and may consider a company's ESG or sustainability scores as a reputational or other factor in making an investment decision.
 In addition, investors, particularly institutional investors, use these scores to benchmark companies against their peers and if a company is perceived as lagging, these investors may engage with such company to improve ESG disclosure or performance and may also make voting decisions, or take other actions, to hold these corporations and their boards of directors accountable.
 Additionally, credit rating agencies may use these scores, or their own scores and ratings, as a consideration in their evaluation of our credit risk.
 If our credit rating is downgraded on the basis of ESG or "sustainability" metrics, we may face increased costs of capital.
-We may face reputational damage in the event our corporate responsibility initiatives or objectives, including with respect to diversity and inclusion, do not meet the standards set by our investors, largencies, listing exchanges, credit rating service could also result in the exclusion of our ordinary shares from consideration by certain investors who may elect to invest with our competition instead.
+We may face reputational damage in the event our corporate responsibility initiatives or objectives, including with respect to diversity and inclusion, do not meet the standards set by our investors, shareholders, lawmakers, listing exchanges, credit rating agencies or other constituencies, if we are unable to achieve an acceptable ESG or sustainability rating from third-party rating services, or if we a viewed by certain investors, shareholders or third parties as putting too heavy a focus on ESG and/or sustainability initiatives.
+A low ESG or sustainability rating by a third-party rating service could also result in the exclusion of our ordinary shares from consideration by certain investors who may elect to invest with our competition instead.
 Ongoing focus on corporate responsibility matters by investors and other parties as described above may impose additional costs or expose us to new risks.